xen-troops/moulin/docs/rouge.rst

 the software that makes copied of GPT-formatted disks and partitions must generate new Unique Partition GUID in each GPT Partition Entry.

+:code:`sector_size` is a custom sector size, 512 by default, but some devices (e.g. fancy flash storage) might have a sector of different size.
+This key allows tuning for such cases.

 `rouge` will place partitions one after another, aligning partition start to 1 MiB (as per standard recommendation) and partition size to sector size, which defaults to 512 bytes.